Azure/reddog-aks-workshop/docs/cheatsheets/monitoring-cheatsheet.md

 Now lets test connectivity to the Prometheus and Grafana dashboards.
 They're deployed as 'Cluster IP' services, so we can either modify them to be type 'LoadBalancer' or we can use a port-forward.

-X^PRO-TIP^
-Port forward will not work in Azure Cloud Shell
+*PRO-TIP Port forward will not work in Azure Cloud Shell - ask a proctor for help in modifying your deployment*
 ```bash
     kubectl port-forward service/grafana -n monitoring 3000:3000
     Forwarding from 127.0.0.1:3000 -> 3000